CESNET/ipfixprobe/README.md

 ## Input / Output of the flow exporter

 Input and output interfaces are dependent on the configuration (by `configure`).
-The default setting uses libpcap and the output is in IPFIX format only.
+The default setting uses raw sockets input plugin and the output is in IPFIX format only.

 When the project is configured with `./configure --with-nemea`, the flow exporter supports NEMEA output via TRAP IFC besides the default IPFIX output.
 For more information about NEMEA, visit [https://nemea.liberouter.org](https://nemea.liberouter.org).

-By default, the flow exporter uses libpcap, which allows for receiving packets from PCAP file or network interface card.
+The flow exporter supports compilation with libpcap (`./configure --with-pcap`), which allows for receiving packets from PCAP file or network interface card.

-When the project is configured with `./configure --with-ndp`, the flow exporter does not link libpcap.
-Contrary, it is prepared for high-speed packet transfer from special HW acceleration FPGA cards.
+When the project is configured with `./configure --with-ndp`, it is prepared for high-speed packet transfer from special HW acceleration FPGA cards.
 For more information about the cards, visit [COMBO cards](https://www.liberouter.org/technologies/cards/) or contact us.